Counselling and training in South West London.

-I have developed a unique bespoke style of counselling service, homed from personal and academic experiences.
-In which to help my clients towards having a better understanding of:
+I have developed a unique bespoke style of counselling service, honed from personal and academic experiences, in which to help my clients towards having a better understanding of:

 And the same can also be applied to perception:

 Having a better understanding of how we hear and perceive ourselves and others, will help us develop better relationships with those around us and ultimately ourselves; directly addressing our overall self esteem, to acquire the necessary tools to problem solve, coping strategies, and address ourselves in the here and now.
 My work is particularly effective with those that face challenges with autism and associated disorders.